 - 3.30 or higher cumulative GPA at time of application (on a 4.00 scale)

 The University Scholarship Committee is interested in getting to know you.
 Students will be evaluated on not only the leadership experiences highlighted in their essay, but in the way the information is conveyed through writing.
-The quality and content of the teacher/mentor nomination will also be taken into consideration.
-We receive over 900 applications for this award--with 40 students selected as finalists.
-The essay and teacher recommendation plays a large role in the selection process.
+The committee will also consider the students' involvement both inside and outside the classroom.
+We receive over 1,100 applications each year for this award—the essay plays a large role in the selection process.
 We advise you to avoid writing your resume in essay format.
 Inject your personality and think creatively to set yourself apart!

 - Do your best to think of a question and response that will best convey your leadership experiences to us.
 We want to know who you are, get a glimpse of your personality, and learn about the positive qualities that you will bring to Michigan Tech.

 - Don't think about what we want to read--think about what you want to write about.

 - We encourage your essay to focus not only on your accomplishments, but on the type

 of person you have become as a result of those achievements.